gitter-lab/pria-ams-enamine/README.md

 Contains output results from models during the cross validation and model selection stage.
 These only include the top-20 (with ties) models from the cross validation stage from each model class.
+Also contains output predictions on AMS compounds for the prospective stage.

 ## analysis_notebooks